 Stracciatella alla Romana is a light brothy soup that is sometimes referred to as Italian egg drop soup.
 It’s easy to make with ingredients you usually have on hand — eggs, chicken stock, Parmesan cheese, and semolina.
 Stracciatella is also known as rag soup because straccetti means little rags and the egg mixture gives the appearance of little torn or shredded rags.
-It’s the type of soup that will satisfy you and your family every single time.
+It’s the type of soup like Gnocchi in Brodo that will satisfy you and your family every single time.

 For this recipe, you will need: chicken stock, eggs, Parmesan cheese, pecorino cheese, nutmeg, semolina flour, fresh parsley, cayenne pepper, nutmeg, red pepper flakes, extra-virgin olive oil.

 - Stracciatella alla Romana is a peasant dish.
 You can find the ingredients in the poorest of homes.

 - It’s a simple dish.
 Tired and hungry you can make the rag soup in less than 10 minutes.

 - It’s a fortifying soup.
 One that satisfies and warms you from the inside out.